 The game is not between the public and private players but is rather between balancing the ropes between regulating the Indian Fin-tech space while boosting innovation and enhancing the end consumer’s experience.

 What is the bottom line, you ask?
 That’s exactly what we’re going to talk about in this article.
 So stay on, and keep reading!

-While the Indian Fintech industry is growing by leaps and bounds everyday, the Indian government, specially the Reserve Bank of India (RBI) is doing all it can to place some regulations on the way things are processed.
+While the Indian Fin-tech industry is growing by leaps and bounds every day, the Indian government, especially the Reserve Bank of India (RBI) is doing all it can to place some regulations on the way things are processed.

 The reasons for this are many:

 ● Authorising only legitimate stakeholders to enter the market.

 ● Enhanced sense of security for the customers.

 ● Prevention of cyber fraud and online financial crimes.

 ● Maintaining trust and credibility – two factors that rank high in the Indian ethics

 Mind you, these regulations are not generally imposed on situations where the risk quotient and security concerns are low.
 Only when the customers are required to perform a transaction that involves divulging bank account details, and other sensitive information, do the regulations come into play.